Web Links for Language Teachers

 Amiens Cathedral Project is in English but is an interesting exploration of the cathedral.

-The French Ministère des Affaires Etrangères has an excellent WWW page including information on geography, society, history, food, education, europe, economy, etc.
+The French Ministère des Affaires Etrangères has an excellent Web page including information on geography, society, history, food, education, europe, economy, etc.

 Les Pages Jaunes (France Telecom service) is the France télécom free online telephone directory including both yellow pages and white pages.